PalakYadav-0910/RestAssuredAPITesting/README.md

 * What is JSON | Create JSON Object Using Java Map
 * Create JSON Array Using JSON Object and List
 * How To Create A JSON Object Using Jackson API
+* How To Upload File In Rest Assured
 *